 There are presently five standing Committees of the Board of Directors.

 Advocacy and Outreach:

-The Board will meet a minimum of three times per year with an additional fourth meeting scheduled on an as-needed basis as a Board Retreat.
-A calendar of meetings will be scheduled a year in advance for the convenience of the Board of Directors.
+The Board will meet a minimum of two times per year with an additional third meeting scheduled on an as-needed basis as a Board Retreat.
+A calendar of meetings will be scheduled in advance for the convenience of the Board of Directors.
 Additional meetings or retreats may also be scheduled as needed.
-Committees meet in conjunction with the full Board meeting and additionally as determined by the Committee Chairs.
-The full Board meeting agenda will include regular reporting from Committee Chairs and from the Laboratory Director, as well as the topics of strategic importance for the full Board.
+Committees may meet in conjunction with the full Board meeting and additionally as determined by the Committee Chairs.
+The full Board meeting agenda will include regular reporting from Committee chairs and from the Laboratory Director and will also include the topics of strategic importance for the full Board.
 Detailed minutes will be prepared for each full Board meeting distributed to the Directors and formally approved in a timely fashion.

 Each full Board meeting will conclude with an executive session of the Directors without laboratory management.
 As appropriate, the Chair of the Board will meet with the Laboratory Director to provide feedback from the executive session or to discuss next steps.
-Each Board member will be provided access to information necessary to perform his or her oversight responsibilities via a secure web portal.
-A well-defined process will be developed to educate/orient new Directors about FNAL and about expectations for and responsibilities of Directors.
-Continuing education of each Director in salient areas will be provided at regular intervals.
+Each Board Director will be provided access to information necessary to perform his or her oversight responsibilities via a secure web portal.
+A well-defined process will be developed to educate/orient new Directors about Fermilab and about expectations for and responsibilities of Director

 The Board has oversight roles in annual audits including both external, independent audits of finances as well as assessments prepared by Fermilab's Internal Audit department.
 The Board periodically oversees self-assessments and independent evaluations of FRA governance, Fermilab's Contractor Assurance System, and other matters specified in the Prime Contract.